 Compliance is responsible for the execution of the compliance function.
 An important task of Compliance is to be the countervailing power to the EB and other management in managing compliance risks for a.s.r. and its subsidiaries.
-The mission of the compliance function is to enhance and ensure controlled and sound business operations where impeccable, professional conduct is self-evident.
+The mission of the compliance function is to enhance and ensure a controlled and sound business operation.

-As second line of defence, Compliance encourages the organization to comply with relevant rules and regulations, ethical standards and the internal standards derived from them ('rules') by providing advice and devising policies.
+As second line of defence, Compliance encourages the organisation to comply with relevant rules and regulations, ethical standards and the internal standards derived from them ('rules') by providing advice and formulating policies.
 Compliance supports the first line in the identification of compliance risks and assesses the effectiveness of risk management on which Compliance reports to the relevant risk committees.
 In doing so, Compliance uses a compliance risk and monitoring framework.
-In line with risk management, Compliance also creates further awareness in order to promote a culture of integrity.
-Compliance coordinates contacts with regulators in order to maintain an effective relationship and keeps oversight of the current topics.
+In line with risk management, Compliance also creates further awareness to comply with the rules and desired ethical behavior.
+Compliance coordinates interaction with regulators in order to maintain effective and transparent relationships with those authorities.